What is Stride Career Prep?

 Career Clubs

-Stride Career Prep students can enroll in career clubs, also called career technical service organizations (CTSOs).
-CTSOs give students with similar career interests the opportunity to connect, practice professional skills, work on service projects, take field trips, and compete against other schools at the local, state, and national levels.
-Stride Career Prep at ARVA offers these career clubs:
+ARVA students can enroll in career clubs, also called career technical service organizations (CTSOs).
+CTSOs allow students with similar career interests to connect, practice professional skills, work on service projects, take field trips, and compete against other local, state, and national schools.
+ARVA offers these career clubs:

 Family, Career, and Community Leaders of America (FCCLA)